 I nodded.
-“Yes Mia, and I thought your painting was actually a Degas.”
+“Yes, Mia.
+I thought your painting was a Degas.”

 He runs a hand through his hair.
 “Well, I have aspired in some ways to be like him.”

-“I thought you had more than aspired, Henry.”
+“I thought you more than aspired, Henry.”
+“Thank you.”

 Wait!
 What am I doing?
 I don’t even know this guy, and here I am exchanging pleasantries with him.